 Operating Room (OR / Perioperative)

 OR nursing is a closed ecosystem.
-The scrub and circulating techniques are not taught in nursing school and require 6–12 months of structured orientation.
+Scrub and circulating technique isn’t taught in prelicensure nursing school, so entry runs through structured training rather than transferable bedside skill.
 Many hospitals prefer to develop OR nurses internally and rarely post external positions for candidates without OR experience.
-The main entry point is an AORN periop 101 residency or a hospital that runs its own new-grad OR program.

 Cardiac Catheterization Lab and Interventional Radiology